liuyixuan5678/survival/README.md

 -Drones so you can crash into enemies

--Touchscreen controls to secretly play using your school's Ipad
+-Touchscreen controls to play on Ipad